anametologin/krohnkite/README.md

 3. Bind keys for global shortcut `Window to Next/Previous Screen` (Recommend: `Meta + <` / `Meta + >`)

+### Configuration tweaks for Wayland

+On Wayland, in order to share specific windows to X11 clients, one needs the `xwaylandvideobridge` application.
+This program, when installed, autostarts on login and is "invisible" (has 1 pixel height and width).
+This can cause issues when `krohnkite` attempts to tile windows (see #7 and #21).

+Adding the `xwaylandvideobridge` class to the Ignore Windows "By Class" list fixes the issue.

 ### Removing Title Bars

 Breeze window decoration can be configured to completely remove title bars from